And compared it to an Oreo.

 The car began to shake, swerve and my brakes stopped working.

 Like pushing my pedal all the way to the floor not working.

-I pulled over and finally came to a stop.
+I pulled over and finally, after what seemed like eternity, came to a stop.

-And saw some sort of courtesy officer right behind me.
+We got out of the car and saw some sort of courtesy officer right behind us.

-Oh yeah, I let her out in front of me a mile back.
+Oh yeah!
+I remember that I let her out in front of me a mile back.

-She had a walkie-talkie, told me what mile marker we were at.
+She had a walkie-talkie, and told me what mile marker we were at.

 I have been known to freak out when our power goes out.